faenrandir/a_careful_examination/documents/spiritual_experiences-testimony-holy_ghost/parts-of-an-LDS-spiritual-experience.md

     * "Edifies both teacher and students."
     * "Gives comfort."

 [^different_perspectives]: Certain psychophysiological experiences may correlate with a spiritual experience, as described above.
-A naturalist might suggest that the entirety of the experience might be explained via such mechanisms.
-On the other hand, many believing Latter-day Saint might argue that these experiences are initiated or driven by encounters with The Holy Ghost and largely mediated by spirit to spirit communication apart from human physiology.
+A naturalist may suggest that the entirety of the experience could be explained by appeal to such mechanisms.
+On the other hand, many believing Latter-day Saint could argue that these experiences are initiated or driven by encounters with the Holy Ghost and largely mediated by spirit to spirit communication apart from human physiology.
 Other Latter-day Saints would argue that psychophysiological phenomena either correlate with, or are part of God-given mechanisms used to convey or enhance spiritual experiences.

 [^understanding_truth]: The LDS Church teaches that the Holy Ghost is central to understanding truth:
     * And by the power of the Holy Ghost ye may know the truth of all things. ([Moroni 10:5](https://www.lds.org/scriptures/bofm/moro/10.5))